We have a great kit to study Mt. St. Helens!

 Buy it Now!
 MT.
 ST. HELENS VOLCANIC GEOLOGY KIT!

 Mt.
 St. Helens

 If you have lived in the Pacific Northwest for any length of time, then you know that there is a nasty threat that hangs over our heads daily, although most of us don’t truly think twice about it.
 On a clear day, I can look north and see Mt.
 Baker.
-If I look south, I can see Mt.
+And if I look south, I can see Mt.
 Rainier, Mt.
 Adams, and Mt.
 St. Helens.
 These are all volcanoes, just waiting to pop their corks.
 Of these four, three of them are beautiful, typical, pointy mountains.
 And then there is Mt.
 St. Helens.
 It looks like somebody took a giant ice cream scoop to it’s north side and removed millions of tons of mountain.

 Mt.
 St. Helens is located about 96 miles southeast of Seattle.
 It is in the midst of the Cascades range, along with those several other volcanoes.
 And Mt.
 St. Helens came alive in a very dramatic way 40 years ago.